Mentoring

 Mentoring roles

-We currently offer two different types of mentoring (some mentors will be able to provide both):
+We offer three types of mentoring (some mentors will be able to provide more than one):

 • mentoring for professional registration, eg helping other IChemE members towards becoming Chartered